ToussaintJ/teklid-github-pages/_posts/2022-06-01-debugging.md

 Enter the realm of debugging tools, where magnifying glasses wield magic.
 They peer into the code's depths, revealing hidden variables, twisted logic, and syntax sorcery.
 It's like seeing the unseen with mystical clarity.

 ![Magnifying Glass Magic](/assets/images/magnifying_glass_magic.png)
-Generate the image of a magnifying glass uncovering hidden bugs within code.

 ## The Eureka Moment: Breakpoint Epiphanies